 We studied auto insurance rates throughout Washington to help drivers determine which companies offered the best bang for your buck.
-Our research found that the average cost for a basic policy was about $534 for the four drivers we used as benchmarks - but this barely hints at the wide range of costs.
-One year insured at the most expensive company can pay for nearly three years at the cheapest insurer in Washington.
+Our research found that the average cost for a basic policy was about $1,259 for the driver we used as our benchmark - but this barely hints at the wide range of costs.
+One year insured at the most expensive company can pay for over four and a half years at the cheapest insurer in Washington!
 That's why it's important to compare quotes from at least three companies in order to get a decent rate.
 Learn more below, or enter your zip code above to see a list of cheap auto insurance companies in your area to begin.

 - Cheap Car Insurance Companies in Washington

 - Cheapest Car Insurance in Washington: by City

 - Cost of Car Insurance: by City

 We looked at 15 companies in our study to identify which ones had the best car insurance quotes in Washington for our benchmark driver, a single 30 year old male.
 Below we've ranked five of the cheapest auto insurers in the Evergreen State in order from cheapest to most expensive based on the group's average annual rates:

 Find the Cheapest Auto Insurance Quotes in Your Area

 Grange Insurance Association, PEMCO, Farmers, Chubb, and Progressive were the cheapest auto insurance companies in Washington based on our data.
 These five companies offer an average annual rate of $864, which is a 31% discount to the state average.
 Grange in particular comes in as the most affordable with yearly rates under $800 for our profiled driver's coverage.
 While these are the statewide rankings, insurers can quote the same driver living in different places quite differently depending on the company's record of insurance claims in that area.
 It's best to get at least three quotes - start by typing in your zip code above to see a list of companies active in your area.